Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 2

     | **Burnout**
-    | When making an attack, parrying, or dodging, you may spend or dedicate Vitality in place of Stamina, as long as at least 1 Stamina has already been dedicated to the action.
+    | When making an attack, parrying, or dodging, you may dedicate Vitality in place of Stamina, as long as at least 1 Stamina has already been dedicated to the action.

   .. tab-item:: Rank 3